Exploring investor behavior in Bitcoin: a study of the disposition effect: Introduction

 \begin{quote}

 \end{quote}

-Recent related research by Baur and Dimpfl~\cite{Baur2018}, who investigated the effect of \emph{fear of missing out} in several cryptocurrency markets, already suggests that there might be a link between volatility and the disposition effect, but does not provide empirical evidence for its existence.
+Recent related research by~\cite{Baur2018}, who investigated the effect of \emph{fear of missing out} in several cryptoasset markets, already suggests that there might be a link between volatility and the disposition effect but does not provide empirical evidence for its existence.

-We are therefore approaching this research question by examining and validating this economic pattern at the transaction level~\cite{DiFrancescoMaesa2017,Ranshous2017,Ober2013}.
-This is possible in cryptocurrencies, since transaction data is openly available and we can also use a number of methods~\cite{Meiklejohn2013} and tools~\cite{Haslhofer2016,Kalodner2017} that enable us to investigate the transaction behaviour of economic actors.
-We are particularly interested in interactions with cryptocurrency exchanges.
-They play a central role in trading cryptocurrencies because they allow investors to buy and sell cryptocurrencies.
+Therefore, we approach this research question by examining and validating this economic pattern at the transaction level~\citep{DiFrancescoMaesa2017,Ranshous2017,Ober2013}.
+Doing this is possible in cryptoassets since transaction data is openly available, and we can also use several methods~\citep{Meiklejohn2013} and tools~\citep{Haslhofer2016,Kalodner2017} that enable us to investigate the transaction behavior of economic actors.
+We are particularly interested in interactions with cryptoasset exchanges.
+They play a central role in trading cryptoassets because they allow investors to buy and sell cryptoassets.

 \paragraph{Contribution}